 All articles should have page numbering, and there should be no section breaks.

 We require the use of endnotes not parenthetical citations.
 Manuscripts received with parenthetical citations throughout will be returned for revision prior to any review.
 There should be only one endnote per sentence, therefore all references in one sentence should be consolidated into one endnote and placed properly at the end of that sentence.
 An endnote consists of two linked parts, the number mark in the text and the corresponding note at the end of the text.
-All endnotes must be inserted automatically as generated by a word processor program such as Microsoft Word, WordPerfect, etc.
+All endnotes must be inserted automatically as generated by Microsoft Word.

 While the women’s movement in Botswana was by the turn of the century having a growing influence with the government and, more broadly, society as a whole, Agnes Leslie suggests that “the women’s ‘success’ may be more symbolic than real.”
 1